LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Note that, abstracting from the opening and closing object directives and the scope directives, what we have written is also valid Prolog code.
-Calls in a predicate definition body default to the local predicates, unless we use the message-sending operators or the external call operator.
+Calls in a predicate definition body default to the local predicates unless we use the message-sending operators or the external call operator.
 This simplifies conversion from plain Prolog code to Logtalk objects: often we just need to add the necessary encapsulation and scope directives